Zeioth/openwebui-extensibles/README.md

 * ~~A more inmediate and simple approach would be further refining our (currently very simple ) semantic search matching.~~ DONE
 * Order the valves in a way that makes sense.
 * Re, create the readme including a flow diagram or how it works internally at conceptual level (and function calls).
+* List the things commercial LLMs do and we don't.